DILG, PNP ask barangay officials, public to help keep New Year 2026 celebrations orderly

 “Patuloy nating pinapanawagan sa ating mga kababayan na iwasan ang paggamit ng paputok para sa inyong kaligtasan,” Nartatez said.

-(We continue to appeal to our countrymen to avoid using firecrackers for your safety.)
+(We continue to appeal to our countrymen to avoid using firecrackers for their safety.)

 DOH's data were gathered from 62 sentinel hospitals.
 According to the DOH summary report, the country’s 91 firework-related injury tally remained 34% lower than the record within the same period in 2024, wherein 137 cases were recorded.